Video game monetization: Subscription

 Subscription model is a business model where a game requires continuous, ongoing payments from customers in order to play the game.
 Games that utilize subscription often sell access in blocks of one-month increments or in multiples thereof.
 Once a subscription runs out or is canceled by a customer, their access to the game ceases or is reduced until they re-subscribe.
 This method is most often associated with games that require an online connection or services that require capital to operate on the part of the publisher or developer.
 An example of games that use subscription model is World of Warcraft.

 Subscription service is, on the other hand, not a direct subscription to a game but a subscription to gaming-related services.
 These services may include, but not limited to, monthly games such as Humble Bundle, temporary access to game library such as Origin Access, and access to multiplayer online session such as PlayStation Plus.

 Microtransaction

-Microtransaction is a business model where aspects of a game's contents can be purchased to enhance the game experience for the player.
+Microtransaction (MTX) is a business model where aspects of a game's contents can be purchased to enhance the game experience for the player.
 These aspects may range among new playable contents, in-game currencies, cosmetic options, and otherwise unavailable or restricted gameplay advantages.
 Traditionally, these purchases tend to be relatively inexpensive but numerous in variety.
 Microtransactions are often common in social and mobile games where potential customers may be hesitant to purchase a full game, but more at ease with smaller, yet more numerous payments.

 Downloadable content (DLC) is a kind of microtransaction that expands the base game by providing additional contents.
 Depending on the game and publisher, a downloadable content may be a large expansion that greatly impacts the game, or a series of smaller expansions.
 These expansions can be either skins, maps, story, or even a new game mode based on the main game.

+Premium currency is a type of virtual currency used by many free-to-play games to support microtransactions, such as V-bucks used for Fortnite or Robux for Roblox.
+While many games have a virtual currency that is gained while playing the game and can be used to buy items and equipment, premium currency generally is acquired by exchanging real-world money for a fixed quantity of virtual currency, when then is used to purchase in-game items.
+Developers can opt to reward premium currency for playing the game, such as the ability to recoup the cost of a Fortnite battle pass by completing it, and can discount in-game store items.
+Most often, premium currency cannot be redeemed for real-world money, with one notable exception being Second Life.
+Because of this limitation, premium currencies can be seen as predatory: these currencies are often only provided in packs of specific sizes, so that players cannot purchase the exact amount needed to acquire an in-game item, and thus some of the purchased premium currency will remain unspent.